BU-NU-CLOUD-SP16/Cloud-vSwitch/vSwitch-API/API_Documentation.md

 UPDATE User
 ----

-    _The get function acquires the user information to connect to the vSwitchUI App._
+  _This function updates the profile information of the user_

 * **URL**